 Only Rich Families Participate in the Dowry System

 FALSE: Dowry and bride price is practiced amongst even the least affluent families.

 Who pays the dowry?

-This varies from across different cultures and religions.
+This varies across different cultures and religions.
 A Hindu bride’s family typically gives the groom a dowry.
 In Muslim cultures, however, it is the groom that bequeaths a gift or Mahr to his bride.
-The bride price is also commonly practiced by many major Black African cultural groups across all regardless of socioeconomic standing.
+The bride price is also commonly practiced by many major Black African cultural groups regardless of socioeconomic standing.

 How much is a dowry?